GuSheng107/memory-governance/memory-governance/operations.md

 7. initialize project `memory.md` with the same section layout as the global `memory.md`

 Never create project memory silently.

+If `.ai-memory/` already exists but one or both project files are missing:

+1. explain that project memory is only partially initialized
+2. list the missing file or files
+3. ask for confirmation before creating the missing file or files
+4. repair only the missing file or files
+5. if `.gitignore` exists in the project root, append `/.ai-memory/` when it is not already present

 ## Write Targets